jirapongse/katacoda-scenarios/esdk-docker/step4.md

 `docker stop consumer`{{execute T2}}

-Next, we can use the **docker ps** commmand again to verify the statuses of those containers.
+Next, we can use the **docker ps** command again to verify the statuses of those containers.

 `docker ps -a`{{execute T2}}